Ferrazzi/CarBox-Launcher/README.md

   </a>
 </p>

-Tap [here](https://github.com/Ferrazzi/CarBox-Launcher/releases) to download the latest version of CarBox Companion.
+Tap [here](https://github.com/Ferrazzi/CarBox-Launcher/releases) to download the latest version of CarBox Launcher.